The world is full of sensible brands doing sensible things that nobody ever notices.

 Can you paint with all the colours of the wind?
 Vithijah, aka Pocahontas can.
 She graduated from King's College London in 2012 and has since worked in research and media industries before joining isobel in 2015.

-Natasha aka Olive Oyl has worked on brands such as Impulse, Danone, Droga5 London and ITN Productions, with lots of experience on socially reactive ads.
+Natasha aka Olive Oyl, has worked with Droga5 London, ITN Productions and with lovely brands such as Impulse, Danone and Toyota – she's especially experienced with socially reactive ads.
 When she’s done delivering quick turn arounds in the office, she goes home to Popeye – despite his biceps, it’s obvious who wears the trousers.

 Rhona works behind the scenes making everything go smoothly.
 Phone calls, meetings, coffee runs, foot massages – you name it.
 And she looks a bit like whatsherface off that BBC Three children’s show.